 How To Set Up Our Aquarium

 Setting up our new aquarium is an exciting event once all of the materials have been gathered.
 Using a substrate that is perfectly designed for plants is the way to go for the health and longevity of the aquarium.
 Layering the gravel no higher than two or three inches above the aquarium floor is recommended for the best results.
-Adding fertilizer to the gravel is a great options to give the plants a great start at growing to their full potential.
+Adding fertilizer to the gravel is a great option to give the plants a great start at growing to their full potential.
 The aquarium should then be filled about halfway with water before adding in the selected plants.
-Growing aquarium plants in gravel is easy as the roots and bulbs should be gently placed in the gravel and covered on the sides to ensure proper growth.
+Growing aquarium plants in gravel are easy as the roots and bulbs should be gently placed in the gravel and covered on the sides to ensure proper growth.
 Any accessories such as rocks and furniture can then be added for a personalized touch before the tank is filled with more water.

-Using a gravel or sand that is uncoated is highly recommended for our aquarium.
+Using pea gravel or sand that is uncoated is highly recommended for our aquarium.
 The size of the gravel is also very important for the vitality of the plant life so sticking with a grain size of three to five millimeters is advised.
 Course sand in .12 to .20 inches is also acceptable for the aquarium.
 It is also recommended to avoid purchasing any gravel that has been coated in epoxy as it may not work well with the tank.

 Aquarium plants do well when they receive no less than eight hours of simulated sunlight per day.
 Twelve hours of light is the maximum recommended time and fluorescent bulbs are also advised.
 These bulbs are able to cover the full spectrum and the plants are able to be secured right under the lights.
 The amount of light necessary for Growing aquarium plants in gravel truly depends on the size of the tank.
-Ten gallon tanks usually require a 15-watt tube while a 40-gallon tank will need two 30-watt light bulbs.
+Ten-gallon tanks usually require a 15-watt tube while a 40-gallon tank will need two 30-watt light bulbs.

 How To Fertilize the Aquarium